 Information will be collected from medical notes of patients who are in hospital on certain days.
 These patients or relatives acting on behalf of the patient will be able to opt out of their medical notes being used in the study.
 Everyone affected will receive one of these leaflets explaining this part of the study and how to opt out.
 People can opt out until the data is analysed towards the end of the study.
 Information will be collected by hospital staff.
 Information will only include things that are relevant to the study like age, gender, and why the patient is in hospital.
 It will also include information from the ReSPECT record.
 Anything that could identify an individual will be removed by the hospital staff before the information is securely send to the university team who will analyse the information.

 To find out more about how we will use Work Package 3 participant data, please see our data transparency statement for patients.

 Work Package 4

 Some Primary Care Practitioners working in the areas serving one of the six acute NHS hospitals taking part in WP1 and WP3 of the study will be invited to take part in focus groups.
 They will be provided with an information sheet to explain the purpose of the study, inform them of their options, and seek their consent for participation.

 To find out more about how we will use Work Package 4 participant data, please see our data transparency statement for primary care practitioners.

 The University of Warwick and University Hospitals Birmingham NHS Foundation Trust are the sponsors for this study based in the United Kingdom.
 We will be using information from participants in order to undertake this study and the University of Warwick will act as the data controller for this study.
 This means that we are responsible for looking after participants’ information and using it properly.

-You can find out more about how we use your information here: Research Privacy Notice
+You can find out more about how we use your information in the following data transparency statements:

 For general enquiries, please contact Claire Jacques (Trial Manager)